Spring Energized Seals & Spring-Energized PTFE Seals

 Is a Variseal the same as a spring-energized PTFE seal?

-When should I choose a spring energized seal over an O-ring?
+When should I choose a spring-energized seal over a standard O-ring?

 Do you make custom sizes and profiles?